graumannm/ObjectLocationRepresentations/README.md

 Fast parameters (default): ~37 seconds.
 The fast parameters downsample the EEG time course with a 10 ms resolution and 5 permutations.
 The result gives a close approximation to the result with original parameters.

-Original parameters: ~2 hours.100 permutations with 1 ms resolution.
-The result of running the script with these parameters can be found in Figures/Location_Timecourse.fig or Figures/Category_Timecourse.fig
+Original parameters: ~2 hours.
+100 permutations with 1 ms resolution.

 2) EEG time-generalization:

 Fast parameters (default): ~4 minutes.
 The fast parameters use 5 permutations.
 The result gives a close approximation to the result with original parameters.

 Original parameters: ~85 minutes.
 100 permutations with 10 ms resolution.
-The result of running the script with these parameters can be found in Figures/Location_Time_Generalization.fig or Figures/Category_Time_Generalization.fig

 Both fast and original version downsample the time points to a 10 ms resolution for speed and efficiency.

 3) ROI classification:

-~3 seconds
-Results figures for reference can be found in Figures/Location_ROI.fig and Figures/Category_ROI.fig
+~ 2 minutes

 ## Figures

-The folder Figures/ contains the results figures for running each of the above analyses for the given single subject with the original parameters used in the manuscript.
-Please be aware that single subject results can differ slightly from time to time because of the random assignment of trials to training and testing bins.
+Please be aware that results can differ slightly from time to time because of the random assignment of trials to training and testing bins.

-The following single subject results figures in this demo correspond to the following group-averaged figures in the manuscript: \
+The following single subject or group averaged results figures in this demo correspond to the following group-averaged figures in the manuscript: \
-Category_ROI.fig --> Fig. 4b \
+Category_ROI.fig --> Fig. 4B \
-Category_Timecourse.fig --> Fig. 4c \
+Category_Timecourse.fig --> Fig. 4C \
-Category_TimeGeneralization.fig --> Fig. 4f \
+Category_TimeGeneralization.fig --> Fig. 4F \
-Location_ROI.fig --> Fig. 2d \
+Location_ROI.fig --> Fig. 2C \
-Location_Timecourse.fig --> Fig. 3a \
+Location_Timecourse.fig --> Fig. 3A \
-Location_TimeGeneralization.fig --> Fig. 3d \
+Location_TimeGeneralization.fig --> Fig. 3D